SPEAK WITH A TEAM MEMBER (770) 920-6030

 The Probate Court’s involvement in the process can affect the overall timeline.

 During this three-month period, the estate remains open to allow any creditors to come forward and file their claims.
-Creditors may file their claims with the Executor or Administrator directly, or they may file a claim through the Probate Court.
+Creditor claims may be filed with the Executor or Administrator directly, or they may file a claim through the Probate Court.

 If you dispute a creditor’s claim, you may have the opportunity to present your disagreement to the court before a final decision is made.
-Disputes like this can further prolong the probate process.
+Disputes like this can further prolong the probate.

 If you are the personal representative, there are steps you can take to make the process as quick and efficient as possible.
 Here are some tips to help speed up probate: